All Episodes

 I apologize, Judge Perkins.

-I that didn't mean anything.
+That didn't mean anything.

-On July 24th of 2004, 500 bucks to John Kerry.
+On July 24th of 2004, $500 to John Kerry.

-On July 29th of 2004, uh 475 dollars to John Kerry.
+On July 29th of 2004, $475 to John Kerry.

-So uh let's see, in the month of July of 04, uh, you know, over a thousand dollars to uh John Kerry.
+So let's see, in the month of July of 2004, you know, over $1,000 to John Kerry.

-On September 11th of 2004, 200 to move on.org.
+On September 11th of 2004, $200 to moveon.org.

-And on October 13th of 2004, 200 to the Democrat National Committee.
+And on October 13th of 2004, $200 to the Democrat National Committee.

-Now there's an interesting New York Times story today.
+Now, there's an interesting New York Times story today.

-Um there's two different ways to look at this.
+You know, there's two different ways to look at this.

-The New York Times story uh is by David Johnston, the headline cover-up issue, seen as focus in leak inquiry, as he weighs whether to bring criminal charges in the CIA leak case, Patrick Fitzgerald, the special counsel, is focusing on whether Carl Rove and Scooter Libby sought to conceal their actions and mislead prosecutors, lawyers involved in a case said Thursday.
+As he weighs whether to bring criminal charges in the CIA leak case, Patrick Fitzgerald, the special counsel, is focusing on whether Carl Rove and Scooter Libby sought to conceal their actions and mislead prosecutors.

 Now, somebody's leaking.

-Somebody somewhere is is talking now.
+To get this specific, somebody somewhere is talking now.

 We know that.

-Uh among the charges that Mr. Fitzgerald is considering are perjury, obstruction of justice, and false statement counts that suggest the prosecutor may believe that the evidence shows that the two White House aides sought to cover up their actions.
+Among the charges that Mr. Fitzgerald is considering are perjury, obstruction of justice, and false statement counts that suggest the prosecutor may believe that the evidence shows that the two White House aides sought to cover up their actions.

-Rove and Libby have been advised, they may be in serious legal jeopardy, the lawyers said.
+Rove and Libby have been advised they may be in serious legal jeopardy, the lawyers said.

 But only this week has Mr. Fitzgerald begun to narrow the possible charges.

-The prosecutor has said that he'll not make up his mind about any charges until next week, with the term of the grand jury expiring in one week, though, some lawyers in the case said they were persuaded Mr. Fitzgerald had all but made up his mind to seek indictments.
+With the term of the grand jury expiring in one week, though, some lawyers in the case said they were persuaded Mr. Fitzgerald had all but made up his mind to seek indictments.

 None of the lawyers would speak on the record, citing the prosecutor's requests not to talk about the case.

-Yet they are doing so uh anyway.
+Yet they are doing so anyway.

-What is there another way of saying that?
+Is there another way of saying that?

 Is there another way of characterizing what's happened here, ladies and gentlemen?

-If you say that the prosecutor is looking at uh cover-up, obstruction of justice, could you then not conclude that the prosecutor has concluded there was no original crime here?
+If you say that the prosecutor is looking at cover-up, obstruction of justice, could you then not conclude that the prosecutor has concluded there was no original crime here?

-Now, what is it that the press has had its underwear in a wad about for two Years.
+Now, what is it that the press has had its underwear in a wad about for two years?

 The press has had its underwear in a wad for two years over the fact that some scalawag, some low-rent scum in the White House, Carl Rove or whoever, actually had the audacity to give up the status and the name of an undercover CIA agent and expose her to great danger.